NoDivide/astrum/README.md

     ],
 ```

-The necessary files required for the new component are created for you automatically so now you can add your markup and a component description ready to be display in your pattern library.
+The necessary files required for the new component are created for you automatically so now you can add your markup and a component description ready to be displayed in your pattern library.

 ### Component Types<a href=“#component-types”></a>
 Astrum currently supports two component types.
 The default component and a **colors** type.
-The **colors** type let’s you include a color palette in your pattern library and to include it you use the `—type` option:
+The **colors** type lets you include a color palette in your pattern library and to include it you use the `—type` option:

 `astrum new branding/color-palette —type colors`

 ![](https://dl.dropboxusercontent.com/u/251342/astrum-gifs/astrum-new-colors.gif)

-This result of this in your `data.json` file would be:
+The result of this in your `data.json` file would be:

 ```
     "groups": [